openfga/go-sdk/docs/OpenFgaApi.md

 > ListObjectsResponse ListObjects(ctx).Body(body).Execute()

-[EXPERIMENTAL] Get all objects of the given type that the user has a relation with
+Get all objects of the given type that the user has a relation with